xrdocs/8000/_blogs/cisco-8608-architecture.md

 This RPs are connected to the midplane and communicate with their devices via PCIE, EOBC, P2PM, and I2C Interfaces.

 ### SC (Switch Card)
 The Cisco 8608 router Switch Card sits behind the Fan Trays.
-Cisco 8608 chassis has two Fan Trays with total eight Fan Modules.
-The Cisco Silicon One Q200 NPU sits within the Switch Card and all the packet process and forwarding decisions are driven by the Switch Card.
+Cisco 8608 router has two Fan Trays with a total of eight Fan Modules.
+The Cisco Silicon One Q200 sits within the Switch Card and all the packet process and forwarding decisions are driven by the Switch Card.

 ![SC front rear.png]({{site.baseurl}}/images/SC front rear.png){: .full}
 Figure 11.
 8608-SC0-128